hmrc/common-transit-convention-traders-testing-guide/source/documentation/index.md

 Email our dedicated software developer support team at <a href="mailto:SDSTeam@hmrc.gov.uk">SDSTeam@hmrc.gov.uk</a> if you have any questions or difficulties or need additional clarification on this testing process.

-For versioning information and a list of errors that you might receive please refer to the [CTC API Definition](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/common-transit-convention-traders/1.0) page.
+For versioning information and a list of errors that you might receive please refer to the [CTC Traders API Definition](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/common-transit-convention-traders/1.0) page.

 Bookmark and save this page for future reference.